Salem Radio Network News Thursday, November 6, 2025

 Next year, GAC will start selling the Aion UT, an electric crossover.

-(Writing by Bernadette Baum; Editing by Susan Fenton)
+(Compiled by Bernadette Baum and Susan Fenton)